Mike Basham (racing driver): Racing career

 After spending twelve years on the sidelines, Basham would return to the series in 2015, driving in three races for Darrell Basham Racing in the No. 34 with a best finish of fifteenth at the Illinois State Fairgrounds dirt track.
 It was also during this year that he would run select races in the Indiana Late Model Series, where he would finish tenth in points with a best finish of sixth at Movieland Speedpark.
 He would return in 2016, running a majority of the schedule with the same family owned team, this time in collaboration with Mullins Racing, where he would finish tenth in the points standings with a best finish of tenth at Springfield.
 He would remain with the team for 2017, finishing thirteenth in the final points standings with a best finish of thirteenth at Winchester Speedway and Salem Speedway.
 For 2018, in addition to running with the same teams before, Basham also ran for Kimmel Racing for the first Pocono Raceway race that year, finishing 28th due to overheating issues.
-He would once again place thirteenth in the standings with a best finish of eleventhth at Elko Speedway.
+He would once again place thirteenth in the standings with a best finish of eleventh at Elko Speedway.

 Prior to the 2019 season, Basham stated that he had no plans to compete in the series.
 He would eventually split time between Fast Track Racing, Kimmel Racing, and Darrell Basham Racing, where he would finish the season seventeenth in the standings having run only ten races in the schedule, with a best finish of thirteenth at Lucas Oil Raceway and Salem.